getsmoothed/Toggle-RIOT-Vanguard/README.md

 Auto-Restart:

 set /A FORCE_RESTART = 1

 Auto-Restart off:

 set /A FORCE_RESTART = 0

 To make your life easier you can make a shortcut to the script, then right-click it --> click on properties --> advanced --> and check the box to run it as an administrator.
 So whenever you open the shortcut it will automatically start it as an administrator.

-If you have an